Should You Marie Kondo Your Hair Routine? Probably Not. (Here’s what you can do to stay a little saner instead.)

-On a good day, your hair looks glossy and is styled to perfection.
-Your color looks bright and even, complementing your makeup perfectly.
+On a good day, your hair is glossy and styled to perfection.
+Your color is bright and even, complementing your makeup perfectly.
 But what is that happening at the ends of your mane?
 Are those the dreaded split ends we see?

-Split ends happen, but they don’t have to ruin the look of your hair.
+Split ends happen, but they don’t have to ruin your hair.
 Trust us.
-To get real deal advice on when to save (and when to chop) split ends, we called on Ruth Roche, Pureology Global Artistic Ambassador.
+To get real deal advice on when to save (and when to chop) split ends, we called on Pureology global artistic ambassador Ruth Roche.

 Although Roche is perfectly willing to hand over a dozen product recommendations and styling tips that will downplay the look of dry, damaged ends, she’s not planning to mince words on the subject.
 Once your hairs have split, the only way to deal with the problem is to cut the ends off and start fresh.

-Ready for tough love with a side of excellent haircare and hairstyling advice?
+Ready for tough love and excellent styling advice?
 Roche has you covered.
-Your hair is about to look a lot more beautiful, thanks to her expert tips.
+Your hair is about to get a lot healthier, thanks to her expert tips.

-All things might be fair in love and war, but when it comes to hair, rough treatment is just too much.
+All things might be fair in love and war, but when it comes to hair rough treatment that just won’t cut it.
 Your strands are incredibly delicate, particularly when it comes to heat.

 When Roche sees regular clients sitting down in her chair with noticeably split ends, she attempts to address the root of the problem before ever touching her scissors.
 In other words: How are you doing this to your hair?

 By the time you’re noticing crunchy ends, it’s too late to fix the problem.
-According to Roche, the best thing you can do is start fresh by planning a haircare routine that can help hydrate and nourish your strands.
+According to Roche, the best thing you can do is start fresh, planning a hair care routine that hydrates and nourishes your strands instead of breaking them down.

-Oh, and always make sure you’re using heat protector.
+Oh, and always make sure you’re using a heat protectant.
 No excuses!
-Roche always tries to recommend that her clients use a thermal protector.

-“[Pureology’s] Colour Fanatic is perfect—prior to blow-drying,” Roche says.
-“This can help protect your ends from the heat.
+“Always use a thermal protector—[Pureology’s] Colour Fanatic is perfect—prior to blow-drying,” Roche reminds us.
+“This will protect your ends from the heat.”